 Cognitive biases are systematic patterns of irrational thinking.

-While the number of cognitive biases varies, Wikipedia, for example, lists well over 150 of them!
-(4)
+While the number of cognitive biases varies depending on the source, Wikipedia, for example, lists nearly 200 of them!

 Critical thinking will help you move past the limitations of irrational thinking.

-Here are some of the most important benefits of critical thinking for your life.
+Here are some of the most important ways critical thinking can impact your life.

 There are many professions where critical thinking is an absolute must.